LinuxBrickie/liblbUrl/README.md

 - libcurl 7.85.0
 - libmicrohttpd 0.9.76

-The addition of WebSocket supports requires libcurl 7.86.0 or later.
+The addition of WebSocket support requires reasonably up-to-date versions of libcurl.
+Specifically:

+- version 1.1.0 requires libcurl 7.86.0 or later, up to 8.1.2.
+- version 1.2.0 requires libcurl 8.2.0 or later.

 Latest version built and tested on Fedora 38 against
-- libcurl 8.0.1
+- libcurl master as of 17th Sep 2023.
 - libmicrohttpd 0.9.76

 Only basic HTTP is supported at the moment but the design is such that